ajare/market-sim/doc/Architecture.md

 target -- see `Simulation.md` for the full tuning history, and never retune off a single run (the metric carries meaningful Monte-Carlo noise; `npm run sweep` exists specifically to average it out over many seeds).

+### 11.2 From editor JSON (`buildWorldFromJson.ts`)

+The **World editor** (`editor/`, a separate Vite + React app -- see §17) lets you author a world visually and export it as a single JSON document: world scale, distance mode/radius/lon-span, PoliticalEntities (each with a `nationality`), Locations (world coordinates, terminals, produce/consume maps), Commodities, Companies (name, starting funds, affiliation, and a fleet of transport/captain pairs), and Routes (with control points). `parseWorldJson` on the editor side and `buildWorldFromJson` on the sim side are the two ends of that pipe. `buildWorldFromJson`:

+1. Registers the authored commodity roster, builds the Locations and their coordinate map (`setGeography`), then installs the world's distance mode (`setDistanceConfig`, §4.2) **before** building Routes -- since each Route measures its length under the active mode at construction.
+2. Builds the Route network with `addRouteToNetwork`, so a pair authored with several routes of different types keeps them all (§4.1).
+3. Groups Locations into PoliticalEntities (carrying each entity's `nationality`), and builds the authored Companies/SoloTraders, wiring each faction's `politicalEntity` affiliation.
+4. **Synthesizes a fleet** up to the required ship count (below).
+5. Assembles the `World` (with `numPirateShips: 0`, `numPoliceShips: 0`).

+**Fleet synthesis.** An authored world usually defines only a handful of ships, far short of a healthy economy.
+So after building the authored factions, the loader sizes the fleet up to `required = round(locations.length
+* DEFAULT_TARGET_SHIPS_PER_LOCATION)` (the same calibrated 5-ships/location
+minimum §11.1 targets).
+If the world already has at least `required` ships, nothing is added.
+Otherwise, with `remainder = required - existingShips`:

+- `newSolo = min(remainder, round(0.2 * required))` new **Independent
+  SoloTraders** (1 ship each) are created -- so about 20% of the required fleet is SoloTraders.
+- The rest (`remainder - newSolo`) is distributed **round-robin across the companies defined in the JSON** (bulking up even a 1-ship company into a multi-ship `Company`, topping up its cash by `$10,000` per ship).
+Only if the JSON defines *no* companies at all do those ships become SoloTraders too.

+Generated ships and captains draw their names from the owning Company's PoliticalEntity **nationality** (§8.4) -- or, for an Independent faction, a seeded-random nationality drawn once per faction.
+All synthesis runs off a fixed seed (`Rng(4242)`), so a given World JSON always yields the same made-up fleet.
+Synthesized ships are sea `Ship`s (matching §11.1's merchant default); in a non-sea authored world they can't use any route and simply idle.

 ## 12. Tests